-A Hawthorne man was found guilty by a jury today of 14 federal felonies for intentionally driving his family off a wharf and into the water at the Port of Los Angeles in a scheme to collect money on insurance policies he had taken out on their lives.
+A California man was sentenced today to more than 200 years in prison for intentionally driving his family off a wharf and into the water at the Port of Los Angeles in a scheme to collect money on insurance policies he had taken out on their lives.

 Ali F. Elmezayen, 45, was found guilty of four counts of mail fraud, four counts of wire fraud, one count of aggravated identity theft, and five counts of money laundering.

-"Dissatisfied with his financial and family situation, Mr. Elmezayen fraudulently purchased millions of dollars in insurance on his common-law wife and disabled young sons, and then drove them off a pier in order to cash in," said United States Attorney Nick Hanna.
+"Dissatisfied with his financial and family situation, Mr. Elmezayen fraudulently purchased millions of dollars in insurance on his common-law wife and disabled young sons, and then drove them off a pier in order to cash in," said United States Attorney Nick Hanna said at the 2019 trial.
 "These two boys deserved a loving father; instead they got a man who put his greed and self-interest above their lives."

 "A jury found that Mr. Elmezayen intentionally put his children in a deadly situation from which they could not escape," said Paul Delacourt, the Assistant Director in Charge of the FBI's Los Angeles Field Office.
 "Today's verdict delivers justice and gives a voice to the young victims who deserved to be protected by their father, but instead were murdered so he could profit from their deaths."